pinax-network/supported-networks/README.md

 ### Adding a chain

-- add a network JSON in `registry/networks` TODO: add detailed fields descriptions and best practices
+- add a network JSON in `registry` TODO: add detailed fields descriptions and best practices
 - validate it with `bun validate` this will make sure all networks JSONs are valid
 - generate combined registry with `bun generate:registry`
 - format with `bun format`